 👏 Since bragging is allowed here: What do you think other FPC users can learn from you?

 At the BEP, we see ourselves as project managers.
 We are there to support the municipalities in their actions.
 That's why our communes trust us: we make things happen.
-They know that if they knock on our door, we'll never leave them hanging. 🤗
+They know that if they knock on our door, we'll never leave them hanging.

-What inspired you the most concerning climate (change)?
+💡 What inspired you the most concerning climate (change)?

-Afterwards, things like the film "Demain" (Tomorrow), shaped my way of thinking.
-I came out with the realisation: "The key is here, we have to focus on things that are going in the right direction and what we can do to push those even further".
-In fact, what inspires me are not the shocking images but rather the positive ones, showing everyone which positive changes are possible. 🌱
+The first person who made me realize the challenge of climate change was my college professor, who explained the whole concept of global warming and made me aware of the problem’s enormity.
+Afterwards, things like the film "Demain" (Tomorrow) shaped my way of thinking.
+I came out with the realisation: "The key is here.
+We have to focus on things that are going in the right direction and what we can do to push those even further.”
+What inspires me is not the shocking images but the positive ones, showing everyone which positive changes are possible. 🌱

 😀 A funny anecdote to close with?

-I think it's striking how doing this job actually changed me personally as well.
+I think it's striking how doing this job changed me personally as well.
 I take public transport more than before, a reflex I didn't have yet. 🚋 Being in this spiral and meeting motivated people makes me take many climate actions myself.
-Not long ago I actually borrowed (read: stole 😅) my mom's electric bike, which she had just won in a contest, to ride to work.
+Not long ago, I borrowed (read: stole 😅) my mom's electric bike, which she had just won in a contest, to ride to work.
 Of course, after experiencing that the electric bicycle was a super practical and nice solution for commuting, I've decided that I'll buy one myself and will give it back to her. 😉

-FutureproofedCities allows all municipal services to work together on a single online tool to carry out more climate actions and communicate them to their citizens.
+☀️ FutureproofedCities allows all municipal services to work together on a single online tool to carry out more climate actions and communicate them to their citizens.